Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Pagination.md

 <a name="createWithCustomStyle"></a>
 ## Create with defined styles

-You can define a style based on the user experience (UX) and then use this style to create a Pagination.
+You can define a style based on the User Experience (UX), and then use the style to create a pagination.

-1. Define a custom style inside you namespace (called `YourNameSpace` in this example):
+1. Define a custom style inside the namespace (called `YourNameSpace` - used in the second point of this example):

     ```cs
     internal class CustomPaginationStyle : StyleBase